-(2) In December 2003, the Compensation Committee approved an amendment to the Company's outstanding stock option agreements (other than options granted to directors) that resulted in unvested options becoming vested options to purchase shares of restricted stock.
-Any shares of restricted stock issued on the exercise of the vested options remain subject to restrictions on transfer that lapse according to specified schedules which are identical to the original option vesting schedule (as applicable) at the date of grant, provided the option holder remains employed by the Company.
-In the event the option holder ceases to be employed, any shares issuable on the exercise of these options which are then subject to restrictions on transfer restrictions until December 2010 or seven years after the date of grant, whichever is later.
-The options are subject to acceleration upon a change in control of the Company.
+(1) In December 2003, the Compensation Committee approved an amendment to the Company's outstanding stock option agreements (other than options granted to directors) that resulted in unvested options becoming vested options to purchase shares of restricted stock.
+Any shares of stock issued on the exercise of the vested options remain subject to restrictions on transfer that lapse according to specified schedules which are identical to the original option vesting schedule (as applicable) at the date of grant, provided the option holder remains employed by the Company.
+In the event the option holder ceases to be employed, any shares issuable on the exercise of these options which are then subject to restrictions on transfer will remain subject to transfer restrictions until December 2010 or seven years after the date of grant, whichever is later.
+The restrictions on transfer lapse upon a change of control of the Company.

-(3) As a result of the Company's three-for-two stock split in 2004, the following one share grants resulted from the combining of fractional shares: for Mr. Healey, a one-share grant with an exercise price of \$18.46 and an expiration date of December 3, 2008; and for each of Messrs.
-Healey, Crate, Brennan and Dalton, a one-share grant with an exercise price of \$27.01 and an expiration date of July 23, 2009.

-(4) The options were granted on December 10, 2003.
-They became exercisable in 25% increments on each of December 31, 2004, 2005 and 2006.
-The final 25% is exercisable on December 31, 2007.

-(5) The options were granted on July 27, 2004.
-18.75% became exercisable on December 31, 2004, and 25% became exercisable on each of December 31, 2005 and 2006.
-The remainder are exercisable as follows: 25% on December 31, 2007 and 6.25% on December 31, 2008.

-- (6) The options were granted on November 30, 2004.
-10% became exercisable on each of December 31, 2005 and 2006.
-The remainder are exercisable as follows: 10% on December 31, 2007, 23% on each of December 31, 2008 and 2009, and 24% on December 31, 2010. - (7) The options were granted on December 12, 2006 and are exercisable in 20% increments on each of December 31, 2007 and 2008 and 30% increments on each of December 31, 2009 and 2010.
+- (2) Share numbers reflect the unvested portion of the shares of common stock purchased by Messrs.
+Healey, Crate, Dalton and Kingston pursuant to cash awards granted under the Company's Retention Plan in December 2005, as well as the unvested portion of shares reallocated to each of the foregoing in connection with certain forfeiture reallocations under the Retention Plan. - (3) As a result of the Company's three-for-two stock split in 2004, the following one share grants resulted from the combining of fractional shares: for Mr. Healey, a one-share grant with an exercise price of \$18.46 and an expiration date of December 3, 2008; and for each of Messrs.
+Crate and Dalton, a one-share grant with an exercise price of \$27.01 and an expiration date of July 23, 2009. - (4) The options were granted on July 27, 2004 and were fully vested upon grant, with the vested options subject to transfer restrictions according to the following schedule: 18.75% remained subject to transfer restrictions until December 31, 2004, and transfer restrictions with respect to 25% lapsed on each of December 31, 2005, 2006 and 2007.
+The remaining 6.25% will be free of transfer restrictions on December 31, 2008. - (5) The options were granted on November 30, 2004 and were fully vested upon grant, with the vested options subject to transfer restrictions according to the following schedule: Transfer restrictions with respect to 10% lapsed on each of December 31, 2005, 2006 and 2007.
+Transfer restrictions with respect to 23% will lapse on each of December 31, 2008 and 2009, and transfer restrictions with respect to the final 24% will lapse on December 31, 2010. - (6) The options were granted on December 12, 2006.
+20% became exercisable on December 31, 2007.
+The remainder are exercisable as follows: 20% beginning December 31, 2008 and 30% increments beginning on each of December 31, 2009 and 2010. - (7) The options were granted on March 5, 2007.
+33.3% became exercisable on March 5, 2008.
+The remainder are exercisable in 33.3% increments beginning on each of March 5, 2009 and 2010. - (8) The options were granted on December 20, 2007 and are exercisable in four annual 22.5% increments beginning on December 31, 2008, and 10% beginning on December 31, 2012.

-Option Exercises and Stock Vested in Fiscal Year 2006
+Option Exercises and Stock Vested in Fiscal Year 2007